0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

 ---

-I continued reading pgwatch codebase, and I was able to dicover and resolve more issues.
+I continued reading the pgwatch codebase, and I was able to discover and resolve more issues.

 #### Pull Requests